 Blockchain technology could represent a major shift in how companies conduct their business, according to Deutsche Bank's chief investment officer.

-In a slide presentation this month, Christian Nolting, also the bank’s global head of wealth, and Marcus Muller, global head of the CIO office, explained how digital currencies and blockchains work and predicted where they would go in the future.
+, Christian Nolting, also the bank’s global head of wealth, and Marcus Muller, global head of the CIO office, explained how digital currencies and blockchains work and predicted where they would go in the future.

 According to the presentation, the “opportunities associated with blockchain technologies are huge,” and could be fully put into practice within the next few years.